skip to content

-Wade first came to my attention in the mid-1970s, when some friends in Denton told me about him supervising a master’s thesis that involved a student named Andy Sheehan tattooing Harley-Davidson wings on a pig.
+Wade first came to my attention in the mid-1970s, when some friends in Denton told me about him supervising a master’s thesis that involved a student named Andy Feehan tattooing Harley-Davidson wings on a pig.

-The tattooed pig did not exactly establish Wade’s (or Sheehan’s) reputation as an artist, but in 1979 Wade was invited to enter a piece in the prestigious Paris Biennale.
+The tattooed pig did not exactly establish Wade’s (or Feehan’s) reputation as an artist, but in 1979 Wade was invited to enter a piece in the prestigious Paris Biennale.
 He submitted Texas Mobile Home Museum, a 1947 Spartan trailer coach filled with Texas oddities, including a taxidermied bucking bronco, a two-headed calf, a stuffed armadillo and sets of longhorns.
 This was the second year of the Dallas TV series, and the French were crazy about anything from Texas; the trailer was a huge hit, and Wade’s artistic future was secured.